BlairFerguson/Drug_Sensitivity_in_Cancer/README.md

 This notebook aims to predict **IC50 effect size** using drug and biological feature data.
 I will explore the data, perform feature engineering, and compare model performances, including Random Forest, XGBoost, and Gradient Boosting.

+Files:
+Drug_sensitivity_in_cancer.ipynb - Main notebook with all analysis, plots, and explanations

 Applications of this data and analysis include:
 1. Precision Oncology: By identifying which genomic features are associated with drug sensitivity, this dataset can help develop more personalized cancer therapies.
 2. Drug Repurposing: It can help identify existing drugs that might be effective for cancers with specific genetic profiles.